-RIHousing designed a PolicyMap widget for use by both elected officials and community members throughout Rhode Island.
+RIHousing designed a PolicyMap embedded mapping tool for use by both elected officials and community members throughout Rhode Island.
 Through publicly available maps and data embedded in the RIHousing website

 , residents can navigate to their neighborhood and explore local housing stock, housing cost, and demographics data.
 Public access to the PolicyMap maps and data shines light on the state of housing affordability, stock, and quality throughout Rhode Island.